dat-ecosystem/organization/consortium/decisions/2024.06.05-Transition_to_Apero_Foundation as_Fiscal_Sponsor/PROPOSAL.md

 the Dat Ecosystem proposes to transition its fiscal sponsorship to the Apero Foundation.

 #### Key Actions Proposed:
-1. Completion of the [Questionnaire](./questionaire.pdf) provided by the Apero Foundation for Consortium Member Review.
+1. Completion of the [Questionnaire](./questionaire.pdf) provided by the Apereo Foundation for Consortium Member Review.
 2. Submission of Proposed [Answers](./answers.md) to the Apereo Foundation.
 3. Fulfillment of additional conditions stipulated by the Apereo Foundation, including:
    * Quarterly filing of the specified [form](https://docs.google.com/forms/d/e/1FAIpQLSfTMOgmpixxvZ31DCxLVjFXY1UT_HQFwOurGmsdz0IAJoI_Ag/viewform).